-Visits, gifts, greeting cards ( some now by email) are part of the holiday experience.
-But how can we love everyone all at once?
+Visits, gifts, greeting cards ( now by email) are a good part of the holiday experience.
+How can we love everyone all at once?
 I don’t know.

 They’re two believers who reveal to each other the mystery hidden within them in their unborn children.
 And they rejoice in their common gift.

-We’ll gather with others this Christmas time; most people of faith, believers in a mystery they do not see.
+We gather with others at Christmas time; people of faith, believers in a mystery we do not see.
 At Christmas, believers meet, believers to a degree.

-More than we know, we are signs to each other, like the bread and wine, sometimes hardly evident.
-In his commentary today on the gospel of the visitation, St. Ambrose says we are like Mary and Elizabeth; “Every soul that believes–that soul both conceives and gives birth to the Word of God and recognizes his works.”
+More than we know, we’re signs to each other, like the bread and wine, sometimes hardly evident.
+In his commentary today on the gospel of the visitation, St. Ambrose says we’re like Mary and Elizabeth; “Every soul that believes–that soul both conceives and gives birth to the Word of God and recognizes his works.”